-- 1.1.16 The CFO (PCC) is responsible for proper financial administration and has a personal fiduciary responsibility to the local taxpayer.
-The CFO (PCC) will act as the strategic lead for the shaping and delivery of the Commissioner's commissioning strategy. - 1.1.17 The CFO (PCC) statutory responsibilities are set out in: - Paragraph 6 of Schedule 1 to the Act 2011 - Section 114 Local Government Finance Act 1988 (formal powers to safeguard lawfulness and propriety in expenditure) - The Accounts and Audit (Wales) (Amendment) Regulations 2010 - S25 of the Local Government Act 2003. - 1.1.18 The CFO (PCC) has certain statutory duties which cannot be delegated, namely, reporting any potentially unlawful decisions by the Commissioner on expenditure and preparing each year, in accordance with proper practices in relation to accounts, a statement of the Commissioner's accounts, including group accounts. - 1.1.19 The CFO (PCC) is the Commissioner's professional adviser on financial matters.
-To enable him to fulfil these duties, and to ensure that the Commissioner is provided with adequate financial advice, the CFO (PCC):

-- must be a key member of the Commissioner's Leadership Team, working closely with the Chief Executive, helping the team to develop and implement strategy and to resource and deliver the Commissioner's strategic objectives sustainably and in the public interest; - must be actively involved in, and able to bring influence to bear on, all strategic business decisions, of the Commissioner, to ensure that the financial aspects of immediate and longer term implications, opportunities and risks are fully considered, and alignment with the Commissioner's financial strategy; and - must lead the promotion and delivery by the Commissioner of good financial management so that public money is safeguarded at all times and used appropriately, economically, efficiently and effectively and must ensure that the finance function is resourced to be fit for purpose.
+- 1.1.15 The CFO (PCC) is responsible for proper financial administration and has a personal fiduciary responsibility to the local taxpayer. - 1.1.16 The CFO (PCC) statutory responsibilities are set out in: - Paragraph 6 of Schedule 1 to the PRSRA 2011 - Section 114 Local Government Finance Act 1988 (formal powers to safeguard lawfulness and propriety in expenditure) - The Accounts and Audit (Wales) (Amendment) Regulations 2010 - 1.1.17 The CFO (PCC) has certain statutory duties which cannot be delegated, namely, reporting any potentially unlawful decisions by the PCC on expenditure and preparing each year, in accordance with proper practices in relation to accounts, a statement of the PCC's accounts, including group accounts. - 1.1.18 The CFO (PCC) is the PCC's professional adviser on financial matters.
+To enable them to fulfil these duties and to ensure the PCC is provided with adequate financial advice the CFO (PCC): - must be a key member of the PCC's Leadership Team, working closely with the Chief Executive, helping the team to develop and implement strategy and to resource and deliver the PCC' strategic objectives sustainably and in the public interest; - must be actively involved in, and able to bring influence to bear on, all strategic business decisions, of the PCC, to ensure that the financial aspects of immediate and longer term implications, opportunities and risks are fully considered, and alignment with the PCC's financial strategy; and - must lead the promotion and delivery by the PCC of good financial management so that public money is safeguarded at all times and used appropriately, economically, efficiently and effectively.

-The CFO (Chief Constable)
+The CFO (CC)